heroku/node-heroku-client/docs/accountFeature.md

 ### `enabled`

-*whether or not account feature has been enabled.*
+*whether or not account feature has been enabled*

 Example | Serialized? | Type
 --- | --- | ---